 Leeport is committed to fostering harmonious relationships with the communities where we operate, and has consistently kept its responsibility to return to society and endeavoured to achieve sharing and winwin relationship between the Group and its stakeholders.
 We participate in a variety of charitable events every year.
-During 2016, the Group donated approximate of HK\$130,000 in total to various charitable and community causes.
+During 2017, the Group donated approximate of HK\$131,000 in total to various charitable and community causes.

-Organiser/Beneficiary

-Event/Award/Recognition
+Organiser/Beneficiary Event/Award/Recognition

+X M

-The Community Chest
+The Community Chest Love Teeth Day

-The Community Chest
+The Community Chest Million Walk

-The Community Chest
+The Community Chest Green Day

+The Sunbeam Children's Foundation Provision of home, education and healthcare support to Orphans and disadvantaged children

-The Association for International Teaching
+Association for International Teaching, Educational and Curriculum Exchange Education Service

+Procurator in HK of the Salesian Society Education and Blessing

 Educational and Curriculum Exchange

-East Asian Educational Association

-Procurator in HK of the Salesian Society